Sleep Like You’re on Vacation With the Best Cotton Sheets

 Lightweight, crisp percale is effortlessy elegant and always cool to the touch, and Coyuchi’s crinkled sheets are a slight twist on the classic.
 This set has a more relaxed look, made by “applying a proprietary spinning and weaving technique to pure organic cotton to create a washed fabric with a slightly crinkled effect all over,” explains Whitney Thornburg, the brand’s design director.
 “It’s great for the person who wants a casual, unfussy look.”

 Out of the bag, the effect is subtle, but when held up against standard percale, it’s a little less rigid and maybe even a bit more inviting.
-Even better, Coyuchi is Fair Trade Certified, GOTS certified (meaning every step of the supply chain is verified for environmental and social safety) and “made safe” (signifying the sheets are free of toxins).
-As one reviewer put it: “The only problem with these sheets is that it’s hard to get out of bed in the morning.”
+Even better, Coyuchi is Fair Trade certified, GOTS certified (meaning every step of the supply chain is verified for environmental and social safety), and Made Safe (signifying the sheets are free of toxins).
+As one reviewer puts it: “The only problem with these sheets is that it’s hard to get out of bed in the morning.”

-Best Value: Mayfair Linen Long Staple Cotton Sheets
+Best Budget: Mayfair Linen Long Staple Cotton Sheets

 Outfitting your bed doesn’t have to be prohibitively expensive, and Mayfair’s sheets prove this to be true.
-With more than 14,000 positive reviews, these 100 percent cotton sheets in a sateen weave offer luxury at an extremely accessible price point and promise no pilling or shrinkage.
+With more than 14,000 positive reviews, these 100% cotton sheets in a sateen weave offer luxury at an extremely accessible price point and promise no pilling or shrinkage.
 Available in a variety of colors and prints, the sheet set includes a flat sheet; two pillowcases; and a deep, fully elasticized fitted sheet so that your bedding stays put all night long.
 Not that you’ll be tossing or turning; this breathable set is perfect for all types of sleepers and all seasons.
-One reviewer raved: “I’m never too hot or too cold.”
+As one reviewer raves: “I’m never too hot or too cold.”

-Best Egyptian Cotton: Silk & Snow Egyptian Cotton Bed Sheets
+Best Affordable Egyptian Cotton: Silk & Snow Egyptian Cotton Bed Sheets

 True Egyptian cotton is rare and pricey—and, as noted above, it can be hard to know what you’re getting.
 The founders of Silk & Snow discovered all of this when researching how to make good bedding and decided to share what they learned with their consumers, fully disclosing every step of how they make their sheets.

 First, the company sources Egyptian cotton that’s certified by the Cotton Egypt Association, an organization that ensures you’re getting the real deal.
-Then it spins the cotton at a family-owned mill in Santo Tirso, Portugal, and dyes the fabric at a textile processing facility in Guimaraes, Portugal, that honors the environment by “minimizing atmospheric emissions and wastewater discharges.”
-Lastly the brand’s sheets are cut and sewn at a sustainable Portuguese facility.
+Then it spins the cotton at a family-owned mill in Santo Tirso, Portugal, and dyes the fabric at a textile-processing facility in Guimaraes that honors the environment by “minimizing atmospheric emissions and wastewater discharges.”
+Lastly, the brand’s sheets are cut and sewn at a sustainable Portuguese facility.

 The lustrous sateen sheets are supple, breathable, and visually appealing in an edited range of muted colors.
-They’ll also last a long time—good for your wallet and for the environment, too.
+They’ll also last a long time—good for your wallet and the environment.

 Pro Tips for Caring for Cotton Sheets